Table of Contents

 - 5 How the design style is used today

 Popular design styles can be anything from elaborate and ornate to simple and polished.
-However, one of the most popular styles in modern times celebrates the clean lines and gentle curves on the simple end of that spectrum: mid-century modern.
+However, one of the most popular decorating styles in modern times celebrates the clean lines and gentle curves on the simple end of that spectrum: mid-century modern.
 As its name suggests, mid-century modern came into existence during the 1940s and ’50s.
-However, take a quick glance through any interior design magazine and you’ll notice how prevalent this style still is.
+However, take a quick glance through any interior design magazine and you’ll notice how prevalent this iconic style still is.
 There are countless images of chairs with seamlessly molded seats and straight wooden legs, sofas with plain upholstery and stark geometric silhouettes and curving light fixtures made of metal and white plastic.
 Modern designs are a true meld of simplicity and functionality.

 Streamlined and elegant